 Until the 1960s the site was occupied by densely-packed traditional stone terraces of over and under dwellings – typical of West Yorkshire towns.
 Demolished and left to self-seed, the site now forms a green edge to the busy Burnley Road, at the entrance to the town from Todmorden.
 For many years Hebden Bridge benefited from very active civic initiatives and community engagement.
 Currently, Hebden bridge suffers however from a dearth of affordable housing, especially for young people.

 We have worked with the trust over a number of years, supporting and developing proposals for the site to provide 20 new affordable, low-carbon dwellings.
 The sensitive, considered development aims to provide much needed affordable, sustainable housing set within a green, ecologically diverse site.

-- We worked in close collaboration with CVCLT to develop a brief and suitable mix of unit sizes for the affordable housing.
-It was agreed that a mix of apartments and townhouses would work well for the site.
+- We have worked in close collaboration with CVCLT to develop a brief and suitable mix of unit sizes for the affordable housing.

 - Many consultations were carried out with the community and immediate neighbours and the design development has responded to feedback received.